Cryptocurrency in the second Trump presidency

 During the second presidency of Donald Trump, cryptocurrency was promoted by Trump and his administration, which took a series of crypto-friendly actions and decisions.
 His administration appointed crypto-friendly regulators, reduced crypto regulation and dropped investigations into crypto firms and crypto crime.
 Trump promoted his own cryptocurrency meme coin, $Trump, and maintained significant investments in crypto with his family company World Liberty Financial, all of which raised significant conflict of interest concerns.
 His campaign and inauguration received millions of dollars in donations from the crypto industry, and he called himself the "crypto president".

 Background

 In American president Donald Trump's first term, he had opposed cryptocurrency, calling it "not money" and "based on thin air".
 He had told Fox Business in 2021 that Bitcoin "seems like a scam" to compete with the U.S. dollar.
 In his second presidency, Trump campaigned for digital assets.

-Campaign promises

-As Forbes reported, Trump fulfilled most of his campaign promises for crypto as of April:
+Nominations